vasu31dev/playwright-ts/README.md

 1. **`testDir: './tests'`**: Specifies the directory where tests are located.
 Tests within this directory will be executed.

 2. **`retries: process.env.CI ?
 2 : 0`**: Determines the number of times to retry failed tests.
-In this example, the retries value is set to 2 in a continuous integration (CI) environment and 0 during normal test execution.
+In this example, the retries value is set to 2 in a continuous integration (CI) environment and 0 during local test execution.

 3. **`workers: process.env.CI ?
 3 : 1`**: Sets the number of worker threads for running tests.
-In this example, the workers value is set to 3 in a CI environment and 1 during regular test execution.
+In this example, the workers value is set to 3 in a CI environment and 1 during local test execution.

 4. **`reporter: [['./tests/setup/CustomLogger.ts'], ['html', { open: 'never' }], ['dot']]`**: Configures a custom HTML reporter with a logger.
 Multiple reporters can be defined.